Scholz succeeds Merkel as German chancellor, opening new era - KESQ

 Associated Press

 BERLIN (AP) — Olaf Scholz has become Germany’s ninth post-World War II chancellor, opening a new era for the European Union’s most populous nation and largest economy after Angela Merkel’s 16-year tenure.
 Scholz’s government takes office with high hopes of modernizing Germany and combating climate change but faces the immediate challenge of handling the country’s toughest phase yet of the coronavirus pandemic.
 Lawmakers voted by 395-303 with six abstentions to elect Scholz.
 Scholz exchanged fist bumps with lawmakers from across the political spectrum before German President Frank-Walter Steinmeier formally appointed him as chancellor.
-He was due to be sworn in by the speaker of parliament later Wednesday.
+He was sworn in later Wednesday.